From: Irish Patent Office, 2014. What is Copyright?. Patents Office.

 The Creative Commons licenses are not an alternative to copyright, they work along with copyright enabling you to adapt your copyright terms to best suit your requirements.

 Copyright legislation is part of the broader part of law recognised as intellectual property.
 The term intellectual property generally refers to the creations of the human mind.
 Intellectual property rights safeguard the interests of creators by giving them property rights over their creations.

 From: World Intellectual Property Organization, 2005.
 Understanding Copyright and Related Rights.
 WIPO.

 This guide provides an overview of copyright, it does not offer legal advice.

-Readers at GMIT libraries are reminded that it is their responsibility to ensure compliance with copyright.
+Readers at ATU Libraries Galway-Mayo are reminded that it is their responsibility to ensure compliance with copyright.